jokswer/workout/README.md

 npm run start:dev
 ```

-By default, the server runs on [http://localhost:3000](http://localhost:3000)
+By default, the server runs on [http://localhost:4000](http://localhost:4000)

-### Running with Docker (optional)

-You can run the project using Docker by creating a Dockerfile and docker-compose configuration (not included in this repo).

 ## Technologies Used